 - a.
 Cirrus Holdings USA, LLC and Cirrus Allied, LLC have various staffing contracts with their U.S. clients concerning certain rates and conditions, among others.
-Service income amounted to ₱2.0 billion, ₱2.6 billion and ₱1.9 billion in 2017, 2016 and 2015, respectively.
-The service income recognized in 2017 is for the period ended October 19, 2017 (see Note 7). - b.
+Service income amounted to P2.0 billion, P2.6 billion, and P1.9 billion in 2017, 2016 and 2015, respectively.
+The service income recognized in 2017 is from the period ended October 19, 2017 (see Note 7). - b.
 Cirrus has entered into a third party non-cancellable operating lease agreements for the rental of office space and equipment.
 The leases include options to renew, as well as rent escalation clauses and in certain cases, incentives from the landlord for rent-free months and allowances for tenant improvements.